 If you can't get updates from the Microsoft Store, you can use an offline app update PowerShell script to manually update your Teams Rooms devices to a newer version of the Teams Rooms app.
 Follow the steps in this article to manually update your Teams Rooms devices.

 This process can only update a Teams Rooms device with the Teams Rooms app already installed.
 It can't be used to perform a new installation.
 It also can't be used to downgrade the app to an older version.
-To perform a new installation of the Teams Rooms app, contact your device's manufacturer for media specific to it, or see Prepare the installation media.
+To perform a new installation of the Teams Rooms app, contact your device's manufacturer for media specific to it.

 Step 1: Download the offline app update script

 First, download the latest version of the offline app update script.
 To download the script, click https://go.microsoft.com/fwlink/?linkid=2151817.
 The script will be downloaded to the default downloads folder on your device.